-- 18.1 Proof of the death of a customer must be provided - 18.2 The occupier opening the account must complete the required disconnection form for the deceased - 18.3 After completing the required disconnection form for the deceased the occupier must complete the required connection form for service provision and if applicable register as an indigent consumer. - 18.4 The new property owner must pay the prescribed applicable consumer deposit and connection fees. - 18.5 The process of transferring the property to the new owner must be proceeded with. - 18.6 When a non-indigent customer becomes indigent the debt of the customer excluding the current year's charges must be parked.
+- 18.1 Proof of the death of a customer must be provided - 18.2 The occupier opening the account must complete the required disconnection form for the deceased

+- 18.3 After completing the required disconnection form for the deceased the occupier must complete the required connection form for service provision and if applicable register as an indigent consumer. - 18.4 The new property owner needs not to pay the prescribed applicable consumer deposit and connection fees provided they are indigent. - 18.5 The process of transferring the property to the new owner must be proceeded with. - 18.6 When a non-indigent customer becomes indigent the debt of the customer excluding the current year's charges must be written off including interest.
 Interest on arrear charges will not be applicable to indigent customer accounts.